a7g4/warp/docs/WIREGUARD_OVER_WARP.md

 ![alt text](warp-direct-reason.svg "Figure 2.
 Comparison of Warp IPC options")

 In this figure:
- - Userspace to kernal mode (or vice-versa) transfers are drawn with red arrows
+ - Userspace to kernel mode (or vice-versa) transfers are drawn with red arrows
  - Userspace components are unshaded
  - Kernel mode components are shaded in pink
- - Wireguard is hatched as it may be user mode or kernal mode depending on the platform
+ - Wireguard is hatched as it may be user mode or kernel mode depending on the platform

 ## No server/client roles

 All warp instances are "clients" and coordinate with the warp-map to establish how to listen for and send traffic.

-As a result, the corresponding wireguard configuration will need to specify an `Endpoint` which matches the `application_to_gate` port of a warp tunnel.
+As a result, the corresponding wireguard configuration will need to specify an `Endpoint` which matches the `application_to_gate` port of a warp tunnel (`gate_to_application` can be omitted as warp will send return traffic back to wherever it originated from).

 There is no need to specify a listen address for any of the wireguard peers.